 Monday general membership meetings are great place to start getting involved in the tenants union.
 Monday night meetings feature education on tenant rights, lively debates about policy, action planning, solidarity and fellowship.

-General meetings are every 1st and 3rd Monday of the Month at the United Teachers of Los Angeles, 7-9PM.
+General meetings are every 1st Monday of the Month at the United Teachers of Los Angeles, 7-9PM.

 The LA Tenants Union is building a base of empowered tenants who can educate and support each other in times of need.